Joan London (American writer): Personal life

 During the 1940s, Joan London worked for the California Labor Federation in San Francisco.
 She worked there over twenty years, writing speeches, reports, and the weekly newsletter.
 She continued to be active in the Berkeley branches of the Communist Party USA, then aligned with the Allies during WWII.
 She married Charles L. "Indian" Miller in 1948.
-Although he was not political, Miller appears in the fat FBI file kept on Joan.
+Although he was not political, Miller appears in the large FBI file kept on Joan.
 She was on many leftist or union-focused mailing lists.
-Ironically, Charles Malamuth, no longer leftist, was an informer.
+Ironically, Charles Malamuth (her first husband), no longer leftist, was an informer.

-She died of throat cancer in 1971, at the age of 70.
+She died of throat cancer on January 18, 1971, three days after her 70th birthday.
 She was cremated.
 Her son was instructed to throw her ashes into the ocean, but could not bring himself to do it, and so he buried them in Yosemite.

 Writing career

 Joan London's first publication was a serial published in the Oakland Tribune from December 6, 1926 to February 24, 1927.
 Sylvia Coventry is reminiscent of her father's love triad novels.
 Sylvia rebuffs a proposal and moves to Hawaii to work on as the welfare worker on a plantation.
 There she is bewitched by an ominous intruder who provokes her into various incarnations.
 This one attempt at fiction convinced her it was not her metier.

 Trained in historical research, during the late 1930s, Joan researched Jack London and His Times, a biography of her father.
 To do so, she received permission from Charmian Kittredge London to view her father's archive at the Huntington Library; being cut out of her father's will, she had no independent right.

 She co-authored So Shall Ye Reap: The Story of Cesar Chavez and the Farmworkers Movement with Henry Anderson.
 They provide an early history of the movement, beginning with Father Thomas McCullough and Ernesto Galarza.
 They also fault Mexico for failing to provide a sustainable economy for its poor.

 Her son Bart Abbott ensured the posthumous publication of her memoir Jack London and his Daughters.
 There she emphasized the trauma of divorce on children.